Olowerr/Joy/README.md

 Joy is a 3D platformer about the robot Joy trying to impress her creator and wants show the world how smart he is.
 The goal is to traverse a course as fast as possible while collecting bolts and managing your fuel.
 The game is time based, where a shorter time results in a better score.
 Colleting bolts reduces your time, thus increasing your final score.

-<br>It was developed as a course at Blekinge Institute of Technology.
+Joy was developed as a course at Blekinge Institute of Technology.

 # Details
 * DirectX 11